ryanuber/ruby-aptly/README.md

 Ruby wrapper for managing deb repos with [Aptly](http://aptly.info).

+This is currently a **work in progress**! `ruby-aptly` does not wrap 100% of the aptly feature set yet, but most major things are working at this point.

 ### Compatibility

 ruby-aptly is currently tested against Aptly 0.5.
 It is possible that it will